nikolashn/basque/MANUAL.md

 The C Basque compiler compiles to statically-linked Linux ELF64 executables, with no section headers or symbol table.

 ### ELF program layout
-Either 2 or 3 ELF segments (all LOAD) are generated: a header segment and a code segment, and a static segment for storing array literals (and in the future also string literals and static variables).
+Either 2 or 3 ELF segments (all LOAD) are generated: a header segment and a code segment, and a static segment for storing array literals and string literals (in the future also static variables).
 All variables are currently stored on the stack.

 ### Calling convention
 All func arguments are passed on the stack.
 RBP, and R8 - R15 must be preserved by funcs (currently not fully implemented as R8 - R15 are not yet used by user made funcs).
 Return values, like arguments, are stored first in RAX, then on the stack.